What to see in Puglia: guide to the heel of Italy

 Vignanotica

-Il Gargano it's a mountainous promontory to the north of the region and ideally represents the "spur" of the "heel" of the "Italian boot".
+Il Gargano is a mountainous promontory to the north of the region and ideally represents the "spur" of the "heel" of the "Italian boot".
 Very popular in summer for its long ones beaches and the coast rich in sea caves, the Gargano offers the most attentive visitors precious cultural and naturalistic sides.
 On the one hand we find i seafaring villages di Vieste, Peschici e Rhodes Garganico, on the other side of the perched villages formerly dedicated to the transformation of raw materials from the hilly pastures and the table of Puglia, the second largest plain in Italy.
 In the center is the Umbra Forest which with its beech woods has become a UNESCO heritage site, as well as the Sanctuary of San Michele in Monte Sant'Angelo, a splendid medieval town, a destination for pilgrims like the nearby one San Giovanni Rotondo, the city of Padre Pio.
 Not far from the coasts of the Gargano there is the small archipelago of Tremiti Islands, a protected marine reserve.

 Umbra Forest